chemacenturion/Password-Generator/Develop/README.md

 WHEN I answer each prompt
-THEN my input should be validated and at least one character type should be selected WHEN all prompts are answered
+THEN my input should be validated and at least one character type should be selected

+* Created if and else if statements

+WHEN all prompts are answered
-THEN a password is generated that matches the selected criteria WHEN the password is generated
+THEN a password is generated that matches the selected criteria

+WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page

+*had to fix lines 36,37 and 49,50 with a return to end function and get correct alert message
 ```

 ## Mock-Up